Graduate Entry Selection Process

 We do not have a fixed GAMSAT threshold score when selecting for interview.

-The score threshold varies depending whether you are a standard applicant or an international applicant; the number of places we have on offer; the number of interview slots we have available; and the number of applications we receive in that year.
+The threshold score varies depending whether you are a standard applicant or an international applicant; the number of places we have on offer; the number of interview slots we have available; and the number of applications we receive in that year.

 - good communication and listening skills,

-- an understanding of professional issues such as teamwork and
+- an understanding of professional issues such as teamwork

 These qualities are based on the Medical School Council's guidelines.